 As with many sports or other skill based hobbies, many people often associate learning karate with children or teenagers.
-Competence and mastery of certain techniques takes time and practise.
+Competence and mastery of certain techniques takes time and practice.
 However, there are an abundance of karate and other martial arts classes aimed at adult beginners.

 In short, it is never too late to practise karate!
 There is no age limit and it has been shown scientifically that karate demonstrates numerous health benefits, both physical and mental.
-In the circumstances we currently find ourselves in, there is no better time than now than to start karate!
+In the circumstances we currently find ourselves in, there is no better time than now than to start learning karate!

 Table of Contents